From unlimited potential to professional excellence:

 Download our Program Guide for course structure and subject details.

-Major study: Specialised training and performance practice
+1. Major Study: Specialised training and performance practice in both a one-on-one and group setting

-Academic studies: Extend your understanding of music theory, history, culture and critique, and enhance your musical ear
+2. Scholarship: Extend your understanding of music theory, history, culture and critique, and enhance your musical ear

-Ensemble: Rehearse, record and perform with a variety of chamber groups
+3. Industry (ensemble): Rehearse, record and perform with a variety of chamber groups

 Elective units provide freedom and opportunity to broaden your learning experience.
 Units can be selected from any AIM Department, enabling you to specialise according to your personal interests.